- Schedule and Repertoire

 Voice students in grades 6-8 may take part in the Melodia ensemble group geared toward developing young voices.
 The ensemble meets weekly after school.
 Contact the SVSS Education office for more information.

-Developmental Orchestra Program (Middle School Honor Orchestra)
+Developmental Orchestra Program (Sinfonia)

 Outreach program includes high school vocal ensemlbes and the Advanced Chamber Orchestra and elementary school string program.
 These groups are taught by School of Music faculty with the cooperation and assistance of the school music teachers.
 As these outreach programs are run in conjunction with the Blaine County School District, no fees are charged for the classes and students may qualify for an elective credit through Wood River High School.